ATS receives NTIA grant award notification for 59 member communities. Read more here.

 A wired last mile can be fiber to the home or over existing copper/phone lines.
 A fiber to the home connection does offer the highest possible data for your home or business if needed, but it does not give you the ability to leave your home and take the broadband data with you.

 A wireless last mile can serve the entire community and offers true mobility.
-You can have high-quality cell phone service and data can follow you on the go.
-E911 is possible for added public safety.
+The Alaska Tribal Network (ATN) is designed to have high-quality cell phone service and data that can follow you on the go.
+E911 would be possible for added public safety.

 The Alaska Tribal Network (ATN) Last Mile